yplam/yplam.github.io/_posts/MachineLearning/2017-04-16-hands-on-machine-learning-scikit-learn- tensorflow.markdown

 ---
-title:  "关于《 Hands-On Machine Learning with Scikit-Learn and TensorFlow 》"
+title:  "《 Hands-On Machine Learning with Scikit-Learn and TensorFlow 》笔记"
 categories: MachineLearning
 ---